larryhastings/pyweek26/README.md

 B drops a bomb into the square where Ranger Jim is facing.

-Escape pauses the level and lets you quit the game.
+Escape pauses the game.
+While paused:
+* Escape unpauses.
+* Y quits back to the main menu.

+F5 reloads the current level at any time.

 Now get out there and wipe out those dams!